top of page

 Assembly

 This is a 90 minute crash-course in x86 assembly - so whether you're looking to get started or need a refresher, this is a great place to start.
-This course provides instructions on how to create a sample binaries to follow along and takes a unique approach by combining both C and assembly in one course!
+This course provides instructions on how to create sample binaries to follow along and takes a unique approach by combining both C and assembly in one course!
 You'll use sample C programs to disassemble with IDA Pro to not only learn basic assembly, but also how to use this venerable disassembler and decompiler.

 Screen Shot 2024-12-20 at 10.25.44 AM.png